With a burning desire to change your countertop materials, finding a drop-dead beautiful work surface can get expensive and tricky.

-Solid surface is a type of plastic which is a mixture of polyester and acrylic particles that are bonded with resins.
+Solid surface is a type of plastic that is a mixture of polyester and acrylic particles that are bonded with resins.
 It’s formulated in a way that it can mimic the look of stone.
 And it can be shaped into different forms such as a solid surface countertop with an integrated basin.
 You can find tons of different styles and colors, which will make a great bath.

-If you want a DIY-friendly vanity tops, you can opt for the prefabricated solid surface which comes with a combination of resins and fillers.
+If you want a DIY-friendly vanity top, you can opt for the prefabricated solid surface which comes with a combination of resins and fillers.
 Solid surface was one of the most popular countertop materials in the last decade.
 But, now it lies in the middle tier with quartz and natural stone taking over the market.

-In recent times, the solid surface materials have been replaced with ‘cultured-marble’ plastic countertops.
+In recent times, solid surface materials have been replaced with ‘cultured-marble’ plastic countertops.
 The difference between these two types is the ‘gel coat’ that comes on the cultured marble countertops.
 This coating gives the base material a non-porous, hard, and shiny protective surface.
-It can cost you about $45 to $75 per square foot of the solid surface material.
+It can cost you about $45 to $75 per square foot of solid surface material.

 If a countertop is attractive but leaves you with an uneven surface and grout lines, it’s probably not a big contender.
 Also, even your practical and economical option should be readily available and easy to maintain.